hardenedlinux/grsecurity-101-tutorials/virt_security.md

 # NEVER Use VirtualBox

-Using VirtualBox is STRONGLY DISCOURAGED, you should switch to a KVM-based virtualization.
+Using VirtualBox is STRONGLY DISCOURAGED, you should switch to a Xen or KVM-based virtualization.

 VirtualBox depends on its kernel moudule to function properly, but the module failed to adopt state-of-art security measures.
 VirtualBox doesn't support KERNEXEC, UDEREF, RANDKSTACK, or SMAP, as spender once said.